Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 -   You can position and resize visuals within a control using a visual transform property map.

-    The [Tizen.NUI.VisualTransformPropertyType](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.VisualTransformPropertyType.html) enumeration lists the transformation properties that can be defined, such as the following:
+    The [Tizen.NUI.VisualTransformPropertyType](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.VisualTransformPropertyType.html) enumeration lists the transformation properties that can be defined, such as the following:

-    -   The origin and anchor points: By default, they are set to the center of the control or you can specify a different alignment using the [Tizen.NUI.Visual.AlignType](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.Visual.AlignType.html) enumeration values.
+    -   The origin and anchor points: By default, they are set to the center of the control or you can specify a different alignment using the [Tizen.NUI.Visual.AlignType](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.Visual.AlignType.html) enumeration values.
     -   The offset and size: By default, they are defined relative to the control size, but can also be defined as a number of pixels by specifying the offset and size policies.
 For example, if the `OffsetPolicy` value is `[RELATIVE, RELATIVE]` and the `SizePolicy` value is `[ABSOLUTE, ABSOLUTE]`, a visual with an `Offset` value of (0, 0.25) and a `Size` of (20, 20) is positioned at 25% above the center of the control and the size is 20 x 20 pixels.

     The following example configures a visual transform to resize an image visual to 40 x 40 pixels and center it at the beginning of the control, with a 10 pixel horizontal offset:

-    ```
+    ```csharp
     OnRelayout(Vector2 viewSize, ...)

     /// Configure the image visual transform and size